ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 ****************

 You can try your own experiments and benefit from this functionality. `sinergym/examples/DRL_usage.py <https://github.com/jajimer/sinergym/blob/main/examples/DRL_usage.py>`__ is a example code to use it.
+You can use directly DRL_battery.py directly from your local computer specifying ``--tensorboard`` flag in execution.

 The most important information you must keep in mind when you try your own experiments are: